 One of the best things about managed WordPress hosting is the excellent technical support that you will receive.
 True managed WordPress hosting includes everything from regular updates to server optimization and, in some cases, on-demand support when you run into problems.

-For example, WP Engine, one of the world’s best managed WordPress hosting providers, offers truly impressive technical support.
+For example, WP Engine (opens in new tab), one of the world’s best managed WordPress hosting providers, offers truly impressive technical support.
 Basically, it takes care of everything that’s required to ensure your website remains online and functional at all times.
-Read our WP Engine review to find out more.

 2. Managed hosting is designed for WordPress